ssuryanarayanan/Qi-Docs/docs/samples.rst

 * Java
 * Python

-As these are for demonstration purposes, they represent some example practices.
+Because the examples are intended for demonstration purposes, they represent some example practices.
 The patterns may change as the Qi Preview progresses.
 Be sure to follow the Qi-Samples repository on GitHub for updates.